Meet the School Report team!

 Contact Helen about: If you have any ideas about how the project can develop in the future.

-About Ian: Ian has been involved with School Report for six years as a mentor and also for some short spells working as part of the core team.
-He is now in charge of the website and social media for this year's project.
+About Ian: Ian has been involved with School Report for seven years as a mentor and also for some short spells working as part of the core team.
+He is now in charge of the website and social media for the project.
 Ian was a member of BBC staff for more years than he cares to remember, working for Ceefax Sport, the BBC Sport website and the BBC 2012 website, and has rejoined the Corporation to work on School Report.

 Away from work, he is a keen football fan and can usually be found following the fortunes of Brentford FC.